-- i All financial measures are defined in Supplementary Information on page 366. - ii For some financial measures 2022 comparative results, previously prepared under IFRS 4, have been restated following the adoption of IFRS 17 from 1 January 2023.
+- ii For some financial measures 2022 comparative results, previously prepared under IFRS 4, have been restated following the adoption of IFRS 17 from 1 January 2023.
 See page 191 for further details. - iii 2022 ethnicity data included undisclosed data.
 The 2022 figure has been restated to exclude undisclosed data as this is now being disclosed as a separate category.
 See page 19 for details. - iv When reporting totals, market-based emissions are used.
 Note that the 2022 figure has been restated, see page 77 for further details.

-KPM Key performance measure (defined in glossary)

-Alternative performance measure (defined in glossary)

-Linked to remuneration measures for Executive Directors
+КРМ Key performance measure (defined in glossary) APM Alternative performance measure (defined in glossary) REM Linked to remuneration measures for Executive Directors